-At Bednarczyk & Valerio, we understand how important it is for you to have a firm financial foundation for your life after separation or divorce.
+At Bednarczyk & Valerio, our skilled spousal support lawyer team understands how important it is for you to have a firm financial foundation for your life after separation or divorce.
 Whether you need spousal support, or are concerned about having to pay it, we can help ensure that you have the resources you need to build the future you want.

 There are two types of spousal support in California.
 Temporary spousal support may be awarded while a divorce or family law case is going on and before there is a final order or judgment in the case.
 Temporary spousal support is based on one spouse’s need and the other spouse’s ability to pay.
 If the lower-earning spouse’s monthly income is not sufficient to cover their monthly expenses, and the higher-earning spouse has income in excess of their expenses, a court can order temporary spousal support.
 The parties may also agree that one will pay support to the other while the case is ongoing.

 Long-term spousal support is awarded at the conclusion of a divorce or domestic partnership, and can last for a varying amount of time depending on how long the parties were married and whether one spouse or partner earns a lot more than the other.
 The spouses can agree that one will pay support to the other, and can agree on the amount and duration of support awards.
 As with temporary support, if the parties don’t agree, the court decides.